nodogsplash/nodogsplash/docs/source/binauth.rst

    /etc/nds_auth.sh client_auth 12:34:56:78:90 <incoming_bytes> <outgoing_bytes> <session_start> <session_end>

-Nodogsplash will also call the script when the client is deauthenticated.
+Nodogsplash will also call the script when the client is authenticated and deauthenticated in general.